Yemte/COVID-19-Datata-Analysis/README.md

 # COVID-19-Datata-Analysis

-This project is part of The short cuts's python for datanalysis training program .
+This project is part of The shortcut's python for data analysis training program .
-In this project, we will analyze the spread of the new corona virus (nCov).
-We will use two datasets:
+In this project, I analyzed the spread of the new corona virus (nCov).

-- The John Hopkins University's dataset which contains aggregated daily data for confirmed cases, deaths and recovered patients. https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series
+- I was given the John Hopkins University's dataset which contains aggregated daily data for confirmed cases, deaths and recovered patients. https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series

-Since the John Hopkins dataset contains only aggregated data, we need to transform it into a format that allows us to answer more questions.
-You can see the ideal dataframe structure in the picture below.
+Since the John Hopkins dataset contains only aggregated data, I needed to transform it into a format that allows me to answer more questions.
+I was given the ideal dataframe structure in picture .

-I followed  the following instructions given by by the instractor.
+I followed  the following instructions given by the instractor.
 - Stack the dataframe so that each row represents one date in a location.
 - Remove the rows where the cumulative number of cases is zero.
 - Make a new column `location` to combine `prov_state` and `country`.